-Tempered glass, when subject to a force that fractures it, has two features: 1) The initial shock creates a fracture mosaic, which can include partial to full break-out of the glass (e.g., Fig. 3A).

-2) The remaining fracture mosaic glass is fragile and subject to collapse by vibration or touch {18].
+Tempered glass, when subject to a force that fractures it, has two features: 1) the initial shock creates a fracture mosaic, which can include partial (e.g., Figure 3A) to full break-out of the glass.
+2) Any remaining fracture mosaic glass of the window is fragile and subject to collapse by vibration or touch [18].